-Proudly brought to you by Dinosaur University and supported by SASTA and the South Australian Museum.
+Proudly brought to you by Dinosaur University and supported by SASTA and Inspiring SA.

-Congratulations to this year's winners!
-Click here to view the 2022 winning entries.
+Congratulations to the 2022 prize winners!
+Click here to view the winning entries.

 Aim of the competition